particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Italy Wind 3G sunset 2026-05-20

+Updated the 3G sunset date for Wind in Italy.
+This occurred at the end of 2025, but wasn't listed as being discontinued.

 ### Germany 3G sunset 2026-05-20

 Updated the 3G sunset dates for Germany.
 This occurred by the end of 2022, but wasn't listed as being discontinued.